Cross functional teams / Matrix Management / Virtual Teams

 Many other topics — updates, reporting, information‑sharing — are better handled asynchronously.

-Leaders who achieve better meetings actively ask:
+Leaders who achieve better results actively ask:

 • What outcome requires us to be together, at the same time?